dfelinto/blender-manual/manual/render/cameras.rst

          .. seealso::

-            To build a proxy, the :ref:`Movie Clip Editor Proxy settings <clip-editor-proxy>` have to be used.
+            To build a proxy, the :ref:`Movie Clip Editor Proxy settings <bpy.types.MovieClipProxy>` have to be used.
             Otherwise the proxy settings here have no effect.

 Opacity